Math Calculators

 Taxation

-The calculator can be handy for quick calculations of sales tax.
-Let's say you need to calculate the total purchase price of an item with a price of $567 plus 6% sales tax.
+This tool is incredibly useful for quickly calculating sales tax.
+Let's say you want to find the total purchase price of an item that costs $567 with a 6% sales tax.
 Enter 567 + 6% and press the equal sign.
-After you hit the % sign, you will see the value of the sales tax applied to this purchase (34.02), and after pressing the equal sign, you will see the final result: 601.02.
+The moment you hit the % sign, you will see the exact monetary value of the sales tax applied to this purchase (34.02).
+After pressing the equal sign, the screen will display the final total: 601.02.

-Sometimes, the final answer will contain more than 2 digits after the decimal point.
-You can press R2 to round it up to two decimals in such cases.
-This will give you the final price in dollars and cents.
+Sometimes, a final calculation will leave you with more than two digits after the decimal point.
+In such cases, you can press R2 to instantly round the result to two decimals, giving you a clean final price in dollars and cents.

 Calculating the area of a house

-Let's assume you need to calculate the area of your house to know how many floor panels you have to buy for the rooms.
-You know that one room has a length of 5 meters and a width of 3 meters, and the second room has a length of 4 meters and a width of 6 meters.
-You also know that the area of a room can be calculated as follows:
+Let's assume you need to calculate the total floor area of your house to figure out how many floor panels to buy.
+You have two rooms: the first is 5 meters long and 3 meters wide, and the second is 4 meters long and 6 meters wide.
+As a reminder, the area of a room is calculated using the following formula:

 Area = Length × Width

-Instead of finding the two areas separately and then adding the values, you can use the calculator to perform all the calculations at once.
-To do that, enter 5 × 3 =, to get the value of 15, which is the area of the first room.
-Then press m+ to add this number to the calculator's memory.
-Furthermore, enter 4 × 6 =, to get the value of 24, which is the area of the second room.
+Instead of calculating the two areas separately and writing them down before adding them together, you can use the calculator's memory functions to do everything in one seamless sequence.
+First, enter 5 × 3 =, which gives you 15 (the area of the first room).
+Then, press m+ to store this number in the calculator's memory.
+Next, enter 4 × 6 =, yielding 24 (the area of the second room).

 Calculator: the history of development